An In-depth Analysis of Passage-Level Label Transfer for Contextual Document Ranking: Document Ranking with Passage Level Label Transfer

 \subsection{Proposed Document Ranking Model}

 We now detail our training and inference procedure on the newly labelled query-passage pairs.

-\mpara{Training.} After obtaining the passage labels, we now finetune another BERT model on these query-passage pairs following the approach proposed by~\cite{nogueira_prr_2019}.
-That, using the pre-trained BERT base uncased model~\cite{devlin_bert_2018}, we fine-tune the model end to end using the passage level relevance signal.
+\mpara{Training.} After obtaining the passage labels, we now finetune another BERT model on these query-passage pairs following the approach proposed by~\citet{nogueira_prr_2019}.
+That, using the pre-trained BERT base uncased model~\citep{devlin_bert_2018}, we fine-tune the model end to end using the passage level relevance signal.
 We randomly sample same number of non-relevant query-passage pairs as relevant ones because the number of non-relevant pairs are way larger than the relevant ones.
 In some sense our setup resembles a teacher-student training paradigm where our \qamodel{} works as a \textit{teacher} to determine relevant passages in a document to assist the \textit{student}, here \qalabel{}, in the training process.

 \mpara{Inference.} Finally the trained \qalabel{} model is applied over the test set to predict the relevance labels of query-passage pairs and these scores are \textit{aggregated} to get the final score of the corresponding query-document pair. \textit{Note that, this \qamodel{} based passage-level judgements are only applied to training and validation sets.
-For the test set, documents are ranked based on different aggregation methods applied over passage level scores.} Towards this, we adopt four different aggregation strategies as proposed by ~\cite{dai_sigir_2019}.
-Document score is determined based on the following four approaches --- (i).~{\bf FirstP:} score of the first passage, (ii).~{\bf MaxP:} score of the best passage, (iii).~{\bf SumP:} sum of all passage scores, and (iv).~{\bf AvgP:} average of all passage scores.
+For the test set, documents are ranked based on different aggregation methods applied over passage level scores.} Towards this, we adopt four different aggregation strategies as proposed by ~\citet{dai_sigir_2019}.
+Apart from that, we use two position aware passage score aggregation strategies.
+The aggregation functions are given below: